dylanbartos/PS-Automation/README.md

+# AWS
+Collection of Lambda functions built using PowerShell AWSTools - all open source!

 # PC Deployment
 An XML configurable script to automate pc deployments including windows updates, software installation, user account creation, and more!